Teaching Language Models to Self-Improve through Interactive Demonstrations: Analysis

 \subsection{Number of \algo{} Iterations}

-In most of our experiments, we trained a smaller model up to $t=3$ \algo{} iterations.
+In most of our experiments, we trained \algo{} up to $t=3$ iterations.
 This is because we found that LLMs and our Python scripts start to struggle with generating feedback or improving $M_\theta$ attempts after three iterations.
-In \Cref{fig:TriPost_difficult_data}, we present how the number of self-improving trajectories collected ($x_{\mathrm{imp}}$) changes as \algo{} iteration increases.
-We found that as $M_\theta$ improves its performance over time (see \Cref{tbl:Tripost_overall_perf}), it 1) poses a greater challenge for our $\mathrm{FBK}$ module to generate feedback and/or the $\mathrm{IMP}$ module to generate improvement, and 2) generates fewer incorrect attempts for \algo{} to edit.
+In \Cref{fig:TriPost_difficult_data}, we present how the number of self-improving trajectories collected ($x_{\mathrm{imp}}$, after filtering) changes as \algo{} iteration increases.
+We found that as $M_\theta$ improves its performance over time, it 1) poses a greater challenge for our $\mathrm{FBK}$ module to generate feedback and/or the $\mathrm{IMP}$ module to generate improvement, and 2) generates fewer incorrect attempts for \algo{} to edit.
 This is especially impactful for Multistep Arithmetic, as our feedback scripts can only consider a fixed number of error types.
-We see this as a limitation of our current approach and leave it for future work to improve the FBK/IMP modules to better handle this ``adversarial'' setting.
+This also shows that even LLMs can struggle at generating useful feedbacks or correct improvements, which supports our findings in \Cref{subsec:Learning Not to Self-Improve} that learning to generate feedback and improvements may be harder than to directly generate a correct solution.
+Lastly, we note that \algo{} can, in principle, be applied as an online RL algorithm, where one does not restrict the input prompts to be a fixed set as in \Cref{sec:Experiments}.
+We believe this could be beneficial to improve the model's performance and genearlization ability beyond \algo($t=3$).